 - Go to Setup->Settings

-- Enter the URI of internal sites that will play the role of "beacons".
+- Enter the URI of internal sites that will play the role of "beacons" and hit "Save".

 (Maximum of three (3) Sites/Web Servers.)

 - What type of webserver should I use?